-The library will reopen to the public on Monday, June 22nd.
+The library is now open to the public.
 However, since space is limited (only eight patrons may be in the building at any one time), we ask that patrons continue to use curbside service as much as possible.
 Hours of operation may be found on the library's Facebook page.

-It is essential that we continue to take precautions and so we are requesting that patrons wear a mask in the library.
+It is essential that we continue to take precautions and so we are requesting that patrons wear a mask while in the library.
 There will be masks available.
 We appreciate our patrons' patience and support during this time.